adilahmed31/adilahmed31/README.md

 3. *Safe Exit for Sensitive Websites*: Developed a simple website for Madison Tech Clinic - an initiative to provide technical assistance to victims of Intimate Partner Surveillance.
 Developed a Safe Exit mechanism that allows the site to be closed quickly, disabling the back button and not leaving a trace in history.
 Website link: https://techclinic.cs.wisc.edu (Try out the safe exit mechanism, and let me know in case of any comments!)

-4. *IdIoT* - Identify IoT devies.
+4. *IdIoT* - Identify IoT devices.
 Pipeline to parse raw traffic (pcap files) from IoT devices using PyShark. extract key characteristics and train an ml-classifier (using scikitlearn) to recognize the traffic.

 5. *SCRUBS*: Strongly-consistent Redundancy-based Utilitarian Block Store.
 This is an implementation of a distributed highly-available file system in C++ using a variety of innovative techniques - piggybacking, handshake protocol etc. to achieve strong consistency with high performance.
 See slide.pdf and report.pdf!